b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 You get the idea.

-I did this from scratch in a project a last year and DDD became more useful, and the code was much cleaner.
+Doing this from scratch makes DDD a lot more useful, and makes the code much cleaner and easier to manage.

 ### ResourceExceptions
 This would be used very sparingly within your REST API resources/controllers only.